#1 First and foremost, what is a Case Manager?

 The definition of case management has evolved over a period of time.
-While there are many definitions, the 2009 definition of case management approved by CMSA (Case Management Society of America) is as follows:
+The most recent definition approved by the Case Management Society of America (CMSA) is as follows:

 "Case management is a collaborative process of assessment, planning, facilitation, care coordination, evaluation, and advocacy for options and services to meet an individual's and family's comprehensive health needs through communication and available resources to promote quality cost-effective outcomes".

 The case manager is a recognized expert and serves as an important facilitator among the client, family or caregiver, the health team, the payer, and the community.
 This can occur in a single health care setting or during the client's transitions through the continuum of care.

 In short, case managers are vital participants in the care coordination team who empower people to understand and access quality, efficient health care.

 #2 What role does the Case Manager perform?

 Depending on the health care organization, the case manager can play distinctly different roles: